Skip to content

 Photos: Juho Karhu

-Arctic Correspondents
+Arctic correspondents

 The arctic correspondents for John Nurminen Foundation bring insights and information of the northern waters from their journey through the Arctic landscapes.